-- there is always sufficient space between the tire and the fender or wheel arch, even when snow or anti-skid chains are fitted and the suspension is fully compressed (also allowing for axle twist) (→ page 116) and that the relevant data in the 2D chassis drawings (offer drawings) (→ page 18) are observed. - only tire sizes approved by Mercedes-Benz are used (see vehicle registration document, 2D chassis drawings (offer drawings) (→ page 70) or the table below). - only approved wheels are used ( $\rightarrow$ page 70). - You can obtain more information about tires and wheels from any Mercedes-Benz/Freightliner Service Center or under 3.12 Special equipment (→ page 56).
+- there is always sufficient space between the tire and the fender or wheel arch, even when snow or anti-skid chains are fitted and the suspension is fully compressed (also allowing for axle twist) (→ page 114) and that the relevant data in the 2D chassis drawings (offer drawings) (→ page 18) are observed. - only wheels and tires approved by Mercedes-Benz are used (see vehicle registration document, 2D chassis drawings (offer drawings) (→ page 70) or the table below). - More information about tires and wheels is available from any Mercedes-Benz Service Center or under 3.12 Special equipment (→ page 55).